Extinction Rebellion protestors in London. Concerns about the environment are growing again.

 The difference between ISO 50001 and ISO 14001 is that 50001 focuses on energy usage whereas ISO 14001 looks at environmental protection in general.

 Companies that have achieved the standards say the cost reductions that have resulted from the detailed analysis of their businesses imposed by working towards the standard have far outweighed the cost of achieving the standard.
-And the savings tend to continue over time because of the standards’ requirements for on-going monitoring.
+And the savings tend to continue to improve over time because of the standards’ requirements for on-going monitoring.

 Companies admit that without commiting to working towards a standard the energy savings would probably never have been made because the analysis that identified the potential for making them would never have been carried out.